 This breed is a rock-solid muscular terrier and unusually strong small to medium size.
 The head is short and broad, with strong cheek muscles, and the tight-fitting fur comes in several colors.

-Staffordshire is a sweet-natured, family-oriented dog with a reputation for being patients with children.
+Staffordshire is a sweet-natured, family-oriented dog with a reputation for being patient with children.

 Staffordshire is loyal, courageous, and affectionate.
 The KC (Kennel Club) recommends this breed for families.

-However, with other dogs or animals, the Staffordshire can be less than friendly.
-Puppies need early and ongoing socialization, definitely, before 18 months.
+Puppies need early and ongoing socialization before 18 months.

 The Staffordshire bull terrier needs high-quality dog food, either commercially or home-prepared, with your veterinarian’s supervision.

 Some dogs are susceptible to gain weight.
 Treats can be a part of the dog’s training, but giving too much can cause obesity.

 This breed needs occasional baths and weekly brushing with a mitt glove to pull the dead hairs.